 - Host: Hoe Tonga Pacifica Waka Ama Association

 - W1 Entries Close: 14 November

 - Entries are to be done via your club and WANZ’s online system

 Questions?
-Email firstname.lastname@example.org.
+Email firstname.lastname@example.org or call 0221037755.